Tangerina-PT/English/Classroom_Q_B.md

 ### Classroom Questions

+Choose one or two expressions to practice at a time./Escolha uma ou duas expressões a aprender cada vez.

 #### How do you say 'Olá' in English?
 (Como é que se diz 'Olá' em inglês?)

 ![howsay](/images/how_say.PNG) <audio src="audio/how_do_you_say.mp3" controls preload></audio>